ahmudmuhamad/MisrLeX/README.md

 ## Usage

-- Use the API endpoints to upload legal documents, index them, and ask legal questions.
+- Use the API endpoints to upload, process legal documents, index them, and ask legal questions.
-- Example endpoints:
-  - `POST /data/upload/{project_id}`: Upload documents
-  - `POST /index/{project_id}`: Index documents for semantic search
-  - `POST /index/answer/{project_id}`: Ask a legal question and get an answer

-See the FastAPI docs at `http://localhost:8000/docs` for interactive API documentation.

 ---